Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Numerical Examples

-For verification we consider the traffic scenario \textit{BEL\_Putte-4\_2\_T-1} from the CommonRoad database \cite{Althoff2017a}.
-The unsafe sets $\unsafeSet{i}$ for the verification task are given by the road boundary and the space occupied by other traffic participants.
+For verification, we consider the traffic scenario \textit{BEL\_Putte-4\_2\_T-1} from the CommonRoad database\footnote{available at \url{https://commonroad.in.tum.de/scenarios}}.
+The unsafe sets $\unsafeSet{i}$ for the verification task are given by the road boundary and the occupancy space of other traffic participants.
 Since the road boundary is non-convex, we use triangulation to represent it as the union of 460 convex polytopes.
-For the traffic participants the occupied space for time intervals of length $0.1\si{\second}$ is represented by a polytope, which results in overall 170 time-varying unsafe sets for the 6~vehicles in the scenario.
+The occupancy spaces of other traffic participants over time intervals of length $0.1\si{\second}$ are represented by polytopes, which results in 170 time-varying unsafe sets for the six vehicles in the scenario.
 The safe set $\safeSet{i}$ is given by the constraint that the absolute acceleration should stay below $11.5\si{\metre \per \square \second}$, which we inner-approximate by a polytope with 20 halfspaces.
 Even for this complex verification task, \algref{alg:verify} only requires $64$\si{\second} and two refinements of the error bound $\emax{}$ to prove that the reference trajectory is robustly safe (see \figref{fig:commonRoad}).